RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 **1. Prepare a classical MM model of the system.**
 ######################################################

-This step cam be the most time-consuming part of setting up a new QM/MM model of a protein.
+This step can be the most time-consuming part of setting up a new QM/MM model of a protein.
 It involves finding a good starting structure (e.g. an X-ray structure), preparing the PDB-file, choose a forcefield, adding missing hydrogens, removing disorder-coordinates, removing unnecessary residues, adding missing residues, choosing protonation state of titratable residues, solvate the protein, add counterions, fix unphysical orientations in the structure, solvating the protein, minimizing the structure and finally running at the very least a simple MD simulation to check for correctness.
 This must all be done before starting the QM/MM calculations and this step should be done carefully as mistakes in this step are not easily corrected later on.
+The importance of taking this step seriously before starting any QM/MM can not be overstated!

 Some useful reading:
 https://www.mdy.univie.ac.at/people/boresch/sommerschule2019.pdf

 There are many programs capable of setting up a classical model of the protein and most setups would be compatible with ASH.

 ASH is currently capable of reading in (via OpenMM library):